Need to take a NY boating safety course

 *Those born on or after Jan.
 1. 1978 will need a boating safety certificate beginning in 2024;

-See also Unlock the Power of Car Ceramic Coating: The Ultimate Guide to Ceramic Pro
+See also Unlock the Secrets of Ceramic Coatings: Your Car's Ultimate Armor

 All motor boat operators regardless of age will need a boating safety certificate beginning in 2025.